 1.1.2.
 Audit Process

 The ASEMS Audit Process is set out in the diagram below which represents the audit methodology that should be applied.
-It is important that all parties involved in the audit understand the importance of the audit and agree on a schedule that ensures the audit and assurance process can be maintained, without causing unnecessary disruption to the PT/DT activities.
+It is important that all parties involved in the audit understand the importance of the audit and agree on a schedule that ensures the audit and assurance process can be maintained, without causing unnecessary disruption to the DT activities.

 1.2.
 Version Control